Get involved in W3C Internationalization

 Under the umbrella of the i18n IG, and supported by the i18n WG, there are a number of initiatives in place to identify international typography problems experienced by Web users and content authors.
 The task forces identify and analyse the gaps that exist, document the related requirements, and help spec developers and browser implementers to introduce support for needed local features.

-See the layout & typography page for a list of task forces, and information about how to contribute.
+See the Get involved with Language Enablement for a list of groups, and information about how to contribute.

 The ITS (Internationalization Tag Set) Interest Group aims to foster a community of users of the Internationalization Tag Set (ITS) by promoting its adoption and gathering information for its further development.
 ITS provides a set of concepts that can be mapped to markup and that make it easier to internationalize and localize documents.
 The group works through a public list and wiki, and monthy teleconference calls.